Urinary Tract Infections (UTI) Treatment in El Paso and Horizon City, TX

 If your urinary tract infection is mild, it may go away within a week.
 However, the infection can also spread to other parts of the urinary tract, such as the bladder, urethra, ureters, or kidneys.
 If the infection spreads to the kidneys (pyelonephritis), it can cause significant complications, including damage that could permanently reduce kidney function or cause septic shock.
 Moreover, a UTI that goes untreated for a week will most likely involve worsening symptoms of pain and discomfort within the urinary tract.

-If you would like more information about urinary tract infections or require UTI treatment, we welcome you to come to UCare Urgent Care!
+If you would like more information about urinary tract infections or require UTI treatment, we welcome you to come to UCare Urgent Care and Walk-In Clinic!
 One of our medical doctors or practitioners would be pleased to provide you with UTI treatment.
-For an appointment, please feel free to call us, schedule one through our website, or visit one of our two clinics in El Paso, Texas.
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and Horizon City TX.
+For an appointment, please feel free to call us, schedule one through our website, or visit one of our clinics in El Paso, and Horizon City Texas.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.